 A necessary marketing tool for any writer is a writer’s portfolio.
 Starting a writing career includes establishing a portfolio of your best works.
 What are the most important things to know when establishing how to make a writing portfolio?
 While it shows your strengths and experiences it is important to learn why having one is important and how it plays an important role in getting yourself established as a professional writer.
-Keep in mind, your portfolio will grow over time depending on your interests, skills, and niches you select.
+As stated by writers at WritingJobz, your portfolio will grow over time depending on your interests, skills, and niches you select.
 Here are basic tips to help learn how to create a writing portfolio for your writing endeavors.

 Knowing the Basics of Building a Portfolio